Our online tools make booking, managing your schedule and paying for lessons easy and hassle-free.

 Acting, African Dance, Burlesque, Cheerleading, Child Acting, Choreography, Dance, Dance Choreography, Djembe, Film Acting, Film and TV Acting, Fitness, Flexibility Training, Hip Hop Dance, Improv Acting, Jazz Dancing, Meditation, Modeling, Modern Dance, Salsa Dancing, Shakespearean Acting, Speaking Voice, Spoken Word, Stage Performance, Strength and Conditioning, Stretching, Tap Dance, Theater Acting, Theatrical Dance, Voice Acting

 I have taught all ages, K-12 as well as adults into their 80's.

-Acting, Chinese, English, Film Acting, Film and TV Acting, Speaking Voice, Stage Performance, Theater Acting, Voice Acting
+Acting, Child Acting, Film Acting, Film and TV Acting, Improv Acting, Meisner Technique, Method Acting, Shakespearean Acting, Speaking Voice, Stage Performance, Theater Acting, Voice Acting

 "Steven is very professional and extremely helpful.
 He always has a smile on and is serious about helping you phrase the music.
 I would highly recommend him to anyone."

 "It's been really exciting so far!
 Jordan has been so helpful, so knowledgeable.
 I could not have found a better instructor and I'm getting better and better every day."